miguelperezenciso/DLpipeline/README.md

 model.compile(loss='categorical_crossentropy', optimizer=’sgd’)
 ```

 When using categorical losses, your targets should be in categorical format.
-In order to convert integer targets into categorical targets, you can use the Keras utility to_categorical:
+In order to convert integer targets into categorical targets, you can use the Keras utility ```to_categorical```:

 ```
 from keras.utils import to_categorical